pagezero-dev/pagezero/README.md

 > ```sh
 > cut -d' ' -f1 .tool-versions | xargs -I {}  asdf plugin add {} && asdf install
 > ```
-> Alternatively, if you already have Node.js installed, you can quickly install Bun globally with `npm install -g bun`.
+> Alternatively, if you are in a rush and have Node.js already installed, you can quickly install Bun with `npm install -g bun`.

 ## ⚡️ Quick start